GangsterFox/UntisRewrite/README.md

 # UntisRewrite
-A rewrite for the UntisAPI files I had, converted to ts
+A rewrite for the UntisAPI files I had

 # To do
 * clean up the code which is still kind of bad but I will rewrite it later down the line **done, kind of**